fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseRestore.md

 ## DESCRIPTION
-The **Start-AzureSqlDatabaseRestore** cmdlet performs a point in time restore of a Basic, Standard or Premium database. ssSDS retains Basic database backups 7 days, Standard for 14 days, and Premium for 35 days.
+The **Start-AzureSqlDatabaseRestore** cmdlet performs a point in time restore of a Basic, Standard or Premium database.
+Azure SQL Database retains Basic database backups 7 days, Standard for 14 days, and Premium for 35 days.
 The restore operation creates a new database.
 If the source database is not deleted, the *SourceDatabaseName* and *TargetDatabaseName* parameter must have different values.

-ssSDS does not currently support cross server restore.
+Azure SQL Database does not currently support cross server restore.
 The source and target server names must be the same.

 ## EXAMPLES